 IEG products play a critical role in synaptic and neuronal plasticity during learning (Chowdhury et al., 2006; Fleischmann et al., 2003; Gandolfi et al., 2017; Jones et al., 2001; Messaoudi et al., 2007; Rial Verde et al., 2006; Shepherd and Bear, 2011; Shepherd et al., 2006; Tzingounis and Nicoll, 2006; Vazdarjanova et al., 2006; Veyrac et al., 2014; Waung et al., 2008) and are necessary for long-term memory consolidation (Bozon et al., 2003; Fleischmann et al., 2003; Guzowski, 2002; Guzowski and McGaugh, 1997; Guzowski et al., 2000; Jones et al., 2001; Ploski et al., 2008; Yasoshima et al., 2006).
 Ever since the discovery that the expression of the transcription factor c-Fos can be induced by electrical or chemical stimulation in neurons (Greenberg and Ziff, 1984), the expression of IEGs has been used as a marker for neuronal activity (Bullitt, 1990; Guzowski et al., 1999; Jarvis et al., 2000; Knapska and Kaczmarek, 2004; Minatohara et al., 2015; Morgan et al., 1987; Ramírez-Amaya et al., 2005; Reijmers et al., 2007; Wang et al., 2021).
 Based on the discovery that certain forms of episodic memory can be reactivated by artificially activating an ensemble of neurons characterized by high IEG expression levels during memory acquisition (Denny et al., 2014; Garner et al., 2012; Liu et al., 2012; Ramirez et al., 2013), it has been speculated that IEG expression is related not simply to neuronal activity per se, but to the induction of activity-dependent plasticity (Holtmaat and Caroni, 2016; Josselyn et al., 2015; Kaplan et al., 1996).
 Assuming IEG expression is indeed related to the induction of neuronal plasticity, it is conceivable that different IEGs are preferentially involved in plasticity of different synapse types or input pathways. c-Fos and EGR1 expression levels in visual cortex, for example, are differentially regulated by visual experience and exhibit a differential dependence on neuromodulatory input (Yamada et al., 1999).
-Consistent with a pathway-specific role of Arc and EGR1 in visual cortex, it has been shown that Arc is necessary for different forms of plasticity of bottom-up visual input, including ocular dominance plasticity (Gao et al., 2010; Jenks et al., 2017; McCurry et al., 2010; Wang et al., 2006), while a knockout of egr1 has been shown to leave ocular dominance plasticity unaffected (Mataga et al., 2001)(Xie et al., 2014).
+Consistent with a pathway-specific role of Arc and EGR1 in visual cortex, it has been shown that Arc is necessary for different forms of plasticity of bottom-up visual input, including ocular dominance plasticity (Gao et al., 2010; Jenks et al., 2017; McCurry et al., 2010; Wang et al., 2006), while a knockout of egr1 has been shown to leave ocular dominance plasticity unaffected (Mataga et al., 2001), and EGR1 expression levels have been shown to be modulated in a context-specific manner, primarily in a subset of superficial layer 2/3 neurons (Xie et al., 2014).
 It is still unclear however, whether IEG expression is differentially regulated by changes in bottom-up and top-down input and if there is preferential expression of different IEGs in neurons that are predominantly excited by top-down motor-related input as compared to neurons that are predominantly excited by bottom-up visual input.

 Results